Dysphagia (Swallowing Difficulties) in Babies and Kids

 Diagnosis of Childhood Dysphagia

-Consult with your doctor if you suspect the swallowing disorders in your child.
-Your doctor may recommend a blood test to verify if there’s an infection or the following tests to analyse her condition:
+Consult with your doctor if you suspect the swallowing difficulties in infants.
+Your doctor may recommend a blood test to verify if there’s an infection or the following tests to analyse her condition (6):

 1. Endoscopy